samitolvanen/llvm-project/clang/docs/UsersManual.rst

    checked by Control Flow Integrity indirect call checking.
 See :doc:`ControlFlowIntegrity` for more details.

+.. option:: -fsanitize-cfi-promotion-aliases

+   Create aliases with the original name for local functions that are renamed when they are promoted to global visibility, so they can be referenced from inline assembly.

 .. option:: -fstrict-vtable-pointers

    Enable optimizations based on the strict rules for overwriting polymorphic